|►||JSIS Japan Faculty|

 Saadia M. Pekkanen is the Associate Director of the Jackson School, and also the Founding Director of the Jackson School Ph.D.
 Program.
 She is the Job and Gertrud Tamaki Professor at the Jackson School of International Studies, Adjunct Professor in the Department of Political Science, and Adjunct Professor in the School of Law where she also teaches courses.
 Her graduate work includes a Master’s from Columbia University and Yale Law School, and a doctorate from Harvard University.
 Her areas of research interest include international relations and foreign policy, international law, space security and policy, and the international relations of Japan/Asia.
 In addition to several articles, she is the author of Picking Winners?
 From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming, Oxford University Press 2014); and editor of Asian Designs: Risen Powers and the Struggle for International Governance (under review).
 Her work has been funded by the Social Science Research Council, the Harvard Academy for International and Area Studies, the Center for Global Partnership (CGP), the Abe Fellowship, and the National Science Foundation (NSF).
 She also takes a keen interest in helping shape the directions of doctoral education in international and area studies in the United States.
 She can be reached at firstname.lastname@example.org.

-Kenneth B. Pyle is the Henry M. Jackson Professor of History and Asian Studies and founding president of the National Bureau of Asian Research.
+Kenneth B. Pyle is the Henry M. Jackson Professor of History and Asian Studies, acting Chair of the Japan Studies program, and founding president of the National Bureau of Asian Research.
 Pyle received a B.A. magna cum laude from Harvard College and his Ph.D. from Johns Hopkins University.
 He was founding editor of the Journal of Japanese Studies in 1974 and continued to serve as its editor until 1986.
 He was director of the Jackson School from 1978 to 1988.
 He was appointed by President Bush to serve as chairman of the Japan-United States Friendship Commission from 1991 to 1995.
 Pyle is the author and editor of numerous books on modern Japan and its history, including The New Generation in Meiji Japan (1969), The Trade Crisis: How Will Japan Respond?
 (1987), The Japanese Question: Power and Purpose in a New Era (1992), The Making of Modern Japan (1996), From APEC to Xanadu: Creating a Viable Community in the Post-Cold War Pacific (1997).
 Pyle’s most recent publication, written for the Century Foundation, is Japan Rising: The Resurgence of Japanese Power and Purpose (2007).
 In 1999 he was decorated by the Government of Japan with the Order of the Rising Sun for his contributions to scholarship and cultural exchange.
 In 2008 he was recipient of the Japan Foundation’s Prize in Japanese Studies for which he and his wife were accorded an audience with the Emperor and Empress.
 He currently teaches courses on modern Japanese and international history.